spectro30/docs/docs/guides/mongodb/volume-expansion/replicaset.md

 # MongoDB Replicaset Volume Expansion

-This guide will show you how to use `KubeDB` enterprise operator to expand the volume of a MongoDB Replicaset database.
+This guide will show you how to use `KubeDB` Enterprise operator to expand the volume of a MongoDB Replicaset database.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.

-- You must have a `Storage Class`, that supports volume expansion.
+- You must have a `StorageClass` that supports volume expansion.

-- Install `KubeDB` community and enterprise operator in your cluster following the steps [here]().
+- Install `KubeDB` Community and Enterprise operator in your cluster following the steps [here]().

 - You should be familiar with the following `KubeDB` concepts:
   - [MongoDB](/docs/concepts/databases/mongodb.md)